2023 Most Focused Bachelor’s Degree Colleges for Education of the Deaf in the Southwest Region

 Top 3 Most Focused Bachelor’s Degree Colleges for Education of the Deaf in the Southwest Region

 You’ll be in good company if you decide to attend University of Science and Arts of Oklahoma.
 It ranked #1 on our 2023 Schools for a Bachelor’s Highly Focused on Deaf Education Major in the Southwest Region list.
-USAO is a small public school situated in Chickasha, Oklahoma.
-It awarded 3 bachelors’s deaf education degrees in 2020-2021.
+University of Science and Arts of Oklahoma is located in Chickasha, Oklahoma and, has a small student population.
+In 2021-2022, this school awarded 8 bachelors’s deaf education degrees to qualified students.

 You’ll join some of the best and brightest minds around if you attend Texas Christian University.
 The school came in at #2 for the Schools for a Bachelor’s Highly Focused on Deaf Education Major in the Southwest Region.
-TCU is a private not-for-profit institution located in Fort Worth, Texas.
-The school has a fairly large population, and it awarded 5 bachelors’s degrees in 2020-2021.
+Texas Christian University is located in Fort Worth, Texas and, has a fairly large student population.
+In 2021-2022, this school awarded 4 bachelors’s deaf education degrees to qualified students.

 Read full report on Education of the Deaf at University of Tulsa